TransactionGPT: Related Work

 \subsection{Transformer for Tabular and Temporal Data}

 Our transaction data's MMTT format resembles the tabular, time series, and marked point process data.
-Many recent work have leveraged Transformer to model the above data types.
-We review the representative work motivated TGPT and compare their differences with our work.
+Many recent works have leveraged the Transformer to model the above data types.
+We review the representative works that motivated TGPT and compare their differences with our work.

 TabNet~\citep{arik2021tabnet} and TabTransformer~\citep{huang2020tabtransformer} motivate our metadata and feature Transformers design, especially the numerical and categorical field encoding.
-The tabular foundation models~\citep{somepalli2021saint, hollmann2025accurate, jingangtabicl} also inspire us to devise a foundation model for MMTT data.
-In contrast to most tabular foundation models which only work on small-scale and low-dimensional tabular data, TGPT is validated on a more complex and large-scale MMTT data with multiple data modalities.
+The tabular foundation models~\citep{somepalli2021saint, he2023anameta, hollmann2025accurate, jingangtabicl} also inspire us to devise a foundation model for MMTT data.
+In contrast to most tabular foundation models, which only work on small-scale and low-dimensional tabular data, TGPT is validated on a more complex and large-scale MMTT data with multiple data modalities.
 Unlike recent foundation models targeting large-scale relational data~\citep{feykumorfm, ranjan2025relational}, TGPT is designed around the sequential structure of payment transactions and tailored to Visa’s downstream tasks.

-Most research on time series Transformers focus on better encoding of timestamps~\citep{zerveas2021transformer, zhou2021informer, liuitransformer, garza2023timegpt, ekambaram2024tiny}.
-Those work motivate us in devising time embedding, temporal Transformer and the self-supervised objective for time information.
-However, MMTT data is more complex than time series data: 1) MMTT has high-dimensional heterogeneous data fields for each timestamp while time series data only has unimodal data type; 2) MMTT has irregular intervals between timestamps, while time series data has uniform intervals.
+Most research on time series Transformers focus on better encoding of timestamps~\citep{zerveas2021transformer, zhou2021informer, garza2023timegpt, liuitransformer, ekambaram2024tiny}.
+Those works motivate us in devising time embedding, temporal Transformer, and the self-supervised objective for time information.
+However, MMTT data is more complex than time series data: 1) MMTT has high-dimensional heterogeneous data fields for each timestamp, while time series data only has unimodal data type; 2) MMTT has irregular intervals between timestamps, while time series data has uniform intervals.
 Therefore, the above time series Transformers cannot be directly adopted in MMTT data.